Send download link to:

 If you would like to publish your book professionally with an emphasis on bookstore distribution, then using an author services or professional book production company is essential.
 Bookstores and book marketers are reluctant to take on books that look self-published – and while you may not easily tell the difference, they certainly can.
 Choosing to go the bookstore route will also mean that large-run litho printing may be necessary since the unit costs of short-run digital printing are just too high and you’ll likely make too little money to cover your costs.
-Each member of the distribution chain requires a percentage of the retail price and once these percentages have been deducted, the balance – usually 25% of the selling price – must cover your all your production costs.
+Each member of the distribution chain requires a percentage of the retail price and once these percentages have been deducted, the balance – usually 25% of the selling price – must cover your all your production and printing costs.

-Great visions and bookstore distribution usually require a larger capital outlay – anything from around R65K to R100K for a single colour text-based book to a couple of hundred thousand for a full colour hardcover coffee table book.
-These figures are fairly low when compared to the production budgets of large publishing houses that easily extend into hundreds of thousands of rands.
+Great visions and bookstore distribution usually require a larger capital outlay – anything from around R85K to R120K for a single colour text-based book to a couple of hundred thousand for a full-colour, hardcover coffee table book.
+These figures are fairly low when compared to the production budgets of large publishing houses that easily extend into hundreds of thousands – even millions – of rands.
 You might understand now why it’s hard to pick up a publishing deal by the larger publishers.
-They’re investing a ton and need to know they’ll get it back.
+They’re investing a ton and need to know they’ll make it all back.

-On the other hand, a more modest vision for your book may not require the high level of production expertise required for bookstore distribution – you would certainly not want to be spending R65K for production on a book about your family history, intended only for family members and close friends!
-In this instance, it would probably suffice to have your book proofread by a few of your friends and, if you’re really set on having it look more professional, use an author services company to create an attractive cover, format your interior pages, and provide you with a print-ready PDF that you can take to your printer.
+On the other hand, a more modest vision for your book may not require the high level of production expertise required for bookstore distribution – you would certainly not want to be spending R85K or more for production on a book about your family history intended only for family members and close friends!
+In this instance, it may suffice to have your book proofread by a few of your friends and, if you’re really set on having it look more professional, use an author services company to create an attractive cover, format your interior pages, and provide you with a print-ready PDF that you can take to your printer.
 You may even decide to format the book yourself in Word.
 Furthermore, with digital printing, you will be able to cost-effectively print just a few copies of your book at a time.
-Choosing this route, your cover design and printing may cost no more than a few thousand rands.

 And what about books requiring professional production but with smaller scale distribution to a niche market?
 Again, an author services or book production company is recommended, but instead of using litho printing, you can use short-run digital printing or create a downloadable ebook.
-For this type of book, you could expect to pay anything between R55K and R65K for production, editing, and 100–200 digitally printed books, depending on the length of your book and the quality of your writing.
+For this type of publishing, you could expect to pay anything between R55K and R65K for production, editing, and 100–200 digitally printed books, depending on the length of your book and the quality of your writing.
 Digital printing costs are relatively low and the advantage is that you can print just one book or 500!

-This includes manuscript evaluation; editing; translating; obtaining and verifying permissions; proof-reading.
+This includes manuscript evaluation, editing, translating, obtaining and verifying permissions, and proofreading.
 Depending on the book, it can also include commissioning artwork, briefing artists and photographers, and conducting picture research.

-This includes book design; scanning; typesetting; creating DTP artwork; cover design & makeup; ISBN application; barcode generation; copyright insertion; supplying page proofs; and creating a print-ready PDF and ebook in the required formats.
+This includes book interior design, scanning, typesetting, creating DTP artwork, cover design & makeup, ISBN application, barcode generation, inserting a copyright page, supplying page proofs, and creating a print-ready PDF and ebook in the required formats.

-This covers large-run litho printing (usually 1000 copies or more); low-run digital printing (up to 500 copies); print-on-demand (printing each book as it is purchased); and ebook creation.
+This covers large-run litho printing (usually 750 copies or more), low-run digital printing (up to 750 copies) and print-on-demand (printing each book only when it’s purchased online).